 Why Reformation Day?

 Reformation Day is a great opportunity to remember what God has done in church history.
 The Reformation has effected our lives, culture and country in countless ways.

 On October 31st, 1517, Martin Luther nailed his 95 theses to the church door in Wittenburg, Germany.
 This event marked the beginning of the Reformation, that God used to dramatically change and rebuild His church.

-Join Us in October 2022 in Wake Forest, NC to Celebrate the Reformation!
+Join Us on October 31st, 2022 in Wake Forest, NC to Celebrate the Reformation!

 Our goal is to gather Christians in the community together to rejoice and celebrate this anniversary, to learn more about what God did, and to have edifying fellowship with fellow believers.

 Doors open at 5:30 pm, dinner begins at 6:00 pm.
 Late arrivals welcome.
 This will be followed by short lectures on Reformation history and Reformation themed activities for children.
 We look forward to fellowshipping with you!